 If you are a beginner wildlife photographer, the Canon E.O.S.
 Rebel T7 is your best pick for the most affordable camera.
 Despite its very affordable price range, this camera packs powerful features that will let you shoot wildlife in high resolution and quality.

 One of this camera’s best features is the ISO range and shutter speed.
-I absolutely loved it.
+I loved it.

 The high ISO range of 100 to 6400 ISO and fast Shutter Speed at 1/4000 seconds to 30 seconds will allow you seamless shooting even in late hours with lower light intensity.